 We woke completely refreshed, tucked into the free breakfast, and had one last dip in the lagoon before taking our bus to Reykjavik to start on the second day of our Iceland trip.
 The bus goes to the bus station, then you are transferred to vans which take you to your hotel.
 We, of course, did not book a hotel but opted for a beautiful 2 level apartment right in the heart of Reykjavik with spectacular views from the bedroom balcony.
 Now it was time to explore the town and get what I came here for the ultimate HOT DOG.
 Yes, you read correctly, I went directly to that famed hot dog cart and had the best hot dog of my life.

 We each ate 2!
 It’s hard to describe the deliciousness, the snappy skin, the tomato sauce, the mustard and the fried onions.
 Trust me just order 2 with everything you won’t regret it.
 We spent the rest of the day wandering around town and exploring the city.

 4 Days In Iceland Itinerary | Day 3 – Jökulsárlón Glacier Lagoon

 Because the coast is a rather extensive area, you don’t get much time at each location.
 Just a bit of time to explore a little and take a few pictures.
 But for our first time to Iceland that was enough.
-It also take the hassle out of driving, worrying about finding a gas station, and finding places to eat.
+It also takes the hassle out of driving, worrying about finding a gas station and finding places to eat.
 Some of the gorgeous landscape we drove through was pretty deserted.

 4 Days In Iceland Itinerary | Day 4 – Northern Lights, Aurora Borealis